Predictia/AQUA/docs/sphinx/source/adding_data.rst

             - /data/path/1991.nc

 We name this catalog `yearly_SST.yaml` and save it in the `config/machines/levante/catalog/yearly_SST` directory (that we should create first).
-We have to add another file to the `config/machines/levante/catalog/yearly_SST` directory, that is called `main.yaml`.
+We have to add another file to the `config/machines/levante/catalog/yearly_SST` directory called `main.yaml`.
-In this file we just point to `yearly_SST.yaml`, but if we have several catalogs for the same dataset/model, we can point to all of them here.
+In this file, we point to `yearly_SST.yaml`, but we can point to them here if we have several catalogs for the same dataset/model.
 In our case, the `main.yaml` file will look like this:

 .. code-block:: yaml